Vegetation fire grows to 500 acres near Alisal Reservoir; mandatory evacuations issued

 Officials issued a mandatory evacuation order for Arroyo Quemada, Arroyo Hondo, Tajiguas and Refugio State beaches and the canyons above them shortly after 3 p.m.

+Evacuation orders for El Capitan State Beach, including the private campgrounds, the residences directly north of the state beach and Dos Pueblos Canyon were issued around 6 p.m.

-The fire has moved down the southern slope to directly north of the Tajiguas landfill, according to scanner traffic.
+The fire has moved down the southern slope to directly north of the Tajiguas landfill and reportedly jumped into the center divider of Highway 101, according to scanner traffic.

 Several fire air and ground units were called, including from Santa Barbara County and the Los Padres National Forest, and ground units were approaching the fire along West Camino Cielo and North and South Refugio Road.

-Additional resources were called, including strike teams from San Luis Obispo and Ventura counties, several hand crews and at least 10 Hot Shot crews.
+Additional resources were called, including strike teams from San Luis Obispo, Kern and Ventura counties and Santa Maria and Vandenberg fire departments as well as several hand crews and at least 10 Hot Shot crews.

-Crews reported wind speeds to be at least 15 mph near the location of the fire, which was reported moving at a fast rate of spread, according to scanner traffic.
+Crews reported wind speeds of at least 15 mph near the location of the fire, which was reported moving at a fast rate of spread, according to scanner traffic.

 Post a comment as